greatericontop/weaponmaster/FEATURES.md

 ### Hive Anger

-The Dragon angers enderman to attack you.
+The Dragon angers endermen to attack you.

 ### Call Help